supitsdu/clipper/README.md

 # Clipper - Ready to Paste

 Clipper is a lightweight command-line tool written in Go for copying contents to the clipboard.
-Quickly and easily copy the contents of any file, commands output, or even directly pass a text to your clipboard inside your favorite terminal, streamlining your workflow and saving you time.
+Quickly and easily copy the contents of any file, command output, or even directly pass text to your clipboard inside your favorite terminal, streamlining your workflow and saving you time.

 ## Features ✨

 - **Cross-Platform Compatibility:** Clipper works seamlessly on **Linux**, **macOS**, and **Windows**, providing consistent clipboard functionality across different operating systems.
 - **Simple Usage:** With a straightforward command-line interface, Clipper makes it easy to copy file contents to the clipboard with just a single command.
 - **Fast and Efficient:** Clipper is designed for performance and efficiency, allowing you to copy contents to the clipboard quickly and without unnecessary overhead.
-- **No External Dependencies:** Clipper is a standalone binary that doesn't rely on external libraries or tools, making it easy to install and use without any additional setup.
+- **Convenient:** Directly copy text, command output, or file contents to the clipboard in a consistent way across all supported platforms.

 ## Installation